pluralsh/plural-artifacts/console/helm/console/README.md

-# Watchman
+# console

-Webhook receiver deployment to handle auto-upgrades on chart version push.
-The deployment basically just wraps the forge cli and handles git for you as well.
+Administration console and upgrade manager for plural.
+Supports bootstrapping and querying upgrade queues to automatically upgrade any application in cluster, and also handles observability, logging and kubernetes api introspection for users.

-The service requires strong credentials to operate, so it's recommended that you utilize the secured workspace given by forge.
+Requires git credentials and plural credentials to operate fully, and utilizes a number of `platform.plural.sh` CRDs to build out the observability features within it.